 After a satisfying lunch of chicken, pasta salad, veggies, and fruit, we all piled into the car, excited to see the Arbol de Piedra.
 First, we stopped at a small building to use the restrooms and pay the park entrance fee.
 It was a couple hundred Bolivianos per person.

 From there, we sped into the desert.
 A field of large boulders sat in the middle of the sandy landscape.
-Each has been weathered into unique shapes since a violent volcanic eruption launched them to their current place.
+Each has been weathered into unique shapes since a violent volcanic eruption launched them to their current place long ago.
 The most unique formation was the rock tree, and it was way larger than what we imagined.

 The next attraction on the list was Laguna Colorada.
 We were all in awe as we pulled up to the lake.
 The water was a vibrant red with blue and white streaks running through it.
 Hundreds of flamingos went about their business as wind whipped across the water.

 Our group arrived at our hostel for the night and put our stuff down in the shared dorm room.
-The view was amazing as we watched it change from sunlit hills to starry skies while the sun disappeared below the horizon.
+The view was amazing as we watched it change from sunlit hills to starry skies as the sun disappeared below the horizon.
 We had another delicious dinner with our group and shared some wine.
-The stars were amazing, so we made the trek in the cold in our swimsuits to go to the hot springs.
+The stars were amazing, so we made the freezing trek in our swimsuits to go to the hot springs.
 It was so relaxing to sit in the hot water while watching lightning in the distance.

 Day 3: Salvador Dali Desert, More Lagunas, and Crossing to Chile

 From the bus stop, we wearily carried our packs to our hostel.
-Despite being tired, we were incredibly happy and still excited with how the trip went.
+We were incredibly happy with how the tour went, and it was a sweet ending to our few months in Bolivia.

 Things to Keep in Mind for the Salar de Uyuni Tour

-The Uyuni tour was an incredible highlight for us, and it is very important to come prepared.
+The Uyuni tour was an incredible highlight for us.
+It is important to come prepared to ensure the best experience.
 No matter the time of year, it can get freezing during the night while being warmer during the day.
 Pack layers for both adventure and sleeping.
 There is also no shade while outside for the whole duration of the excursion, so bring sunscreen and/or a hat.

 If coming from low altitude, it is best to take a day or two to acclimate in La Paz, Uyuni, or other high-altitude location before setting out on the tour.
 Before embarking on the tour and during the tour, be sure to drink plenty of water.

-Keep in mind, that this is not a luxury tour.
+Keep in mind that this is not a luxury tour.
 Some of the people we heard complaining probably didn’t do their research.
 There are no luxury hotels, and you may have to sleep in a dorm room with the rest of your tour group.
 The meals were great on our tour, but there is not an extensive menu that you can pick from.
-So if you have any dietary restrictions, bring things that you can eat or inquire about options beforehand.
+So if you have any dietary restrictions, bring snacks that you can eat and inquire about options beforehand.
 Come in with an open mind and reasonable expectations.

-That being said, it is so important to do your research to make sure you go with a company that ensures that the trip goes smoothly.
-There are many options in regards to time of year, duration, and other details.
+It is important to do your research to make sure you go with a company that ensures the trip goes smoothly.
+There are many options and variables in regards to time of year, duration, itinerary, and other details.
 For more information on picking a Salar de Uyuni Tour, click here.

 The whole area is incredibly picturesque and unique, so if you are planning on taking pictures, bring extra batteries or charging packs for your phone or camera because there may not be anywhere to charge your device for the duration of your tour.